 The Department and Xcel reached a settlement on all of the financial issues in the rate case and that is why the issue is being discussed in this proceeding.
-Because Staff is not privy to the terms of the black box settlement, some of the questions the Commission may want to ask Xcel at its December 8, 2016 agenda meeting in regards to the rate case settlement:
+Because Staff is not privy to the terms of the black box settlement, some of the questions the Commission may want to ask Xcel at its agenda meeting in regards to the rate case settlement:

-- Does the settlement change the way ADIT has been treated in the past? - An explanation as to what would have been the financial effect if its proposal was approved in the rate case. - What would be the effect of the Company prorating its forecasted ADIT balances while maintaining proration in the true-up?
+- Does the settlement change the way ADIT has been treated in the past? - An explanation as to what would have been the financial effect if its proposal was approved in the rate case. - What would be the effect of the Company prorating its forecasted ADIT balances while maintaining proration in the true-up? - How much would benefit Xcel and its shareholders vs. the benefit to its ratepayers?